Skip to main content

 4. Recurring Transaction

-When transaction is part of established pattern:
+The transaction is part of an established pattern:

-• Previous undisputed charges
+• Previous undisputed charges on the card.

 Message Text Requirements